Object Manager (REST)

 // Assert & Act

-Assert.That(ex.Message, Is.EqualTo("The system is unable to complete your request after multiple attempts.
-Please try again later."));
+Assert.That(ex.Message, Is.EqualTo($"The system is unable to complete your request at this time.
+Please try again in {resetSeconds} seconds."));

 }